iYUSHI-i/two-tier-flaskapp/README.md

 # Flask App with MySQL Docker Setup

-This is a simple Flask app that interacts with a MySQL database.
-The app allows users to submit messages, which are then stored in the database and displayed on the frontend.
+This project is a straightforward Flask application that interfaces with a MySQL database.
+Users can submit messages, which are stored in the database and displayed on the frontend.
+This setup is designed to demonstrate the integration of Flask with MySQL using Docker, providing a robust and scalable development environment.

-## Prerequisites

-Before you begin, make sure you have the following installed:

-- Docker
-- Git (optional, for cloning the repository)

 ## Setup

-1. Clone this repository (if you haven't already):
+1. Clone this repository :

    ```bash
    git clone https://github.com/your-username/your-repo-name.git
    ```

+   Cloning the repository ensures you have the latest version of the codebase to work with.

-2. Navigate to the project directory:
+2. Change to the project directory:

    ```bash
    cd your-repo-name
    ```

-3. Create a `.env` file in the project directory to store your MySQL environment variables:
+3. Create a .env file in the project directory to store your MySQL environment variables:

    ```bash
    touch .env